benfulcher/ResearchResources/pages/ScientificWriting.md

 - Use the Oxford comma.
 - Avoid somewhat vague words like 'framework'.
 - Use active voice.
 E.g., instead of "we provide a detailed description of X", it's much clearer to write: "we describe X in detail".
+Instead of "X is observable" or "X can be observed", say instead "we observed X".

 ### Figures and Captions